Website

 Eight different WordPress themes you can choose from when you sign up for Hostinger

 You can also rest assured that your site is protected thanks to built-in DDoS protection, a web firewall, and malware scanner.
-On top of that, domains come with free WHOIS Protection, so that’s one less cost to worry about.
+Furthermore, all Hostinger domains come with free WHOIS Protection, so that’s one less cost to worry about.

 Even though it’s cheap, it doesn’t feel cheap.
 In fact, it comes with all the same features as every other host… and then some.

-If you need even more space or want to host multiple websites, you can get up to 200 GB of NVMe storage—which is even faster than SSD—for less than $4.
+If you need even more space or want a CDN, more WordPress tools, ecommerce features for the drag-and-drop builder, and on-demand backups, you can get up to 200 GB of NVMe storage—which is even faster than SSD—for less than $4 per month.

-The Business plan also comes with a free domain name for the first year (including free WHOIS privacy), improved performance, enhanced DDoS protection, and AI tools built specifically for WordPress.
+The Business plan also comes with improved performance, enhanced DDoS protection, and AI tools built specifically for WordPress.

 For just two dollars more per month, you get a ton of functionality and space for all your files, even if you’re hosting dozens of sites on the same plan.